2007 Mercedes-Benz SLK-Class Reviews

 Moving into its second generation for the 2005 model year, the Mercedes-Benz SLK-Class roadster retained its retractable hardtop but adopted a different front end with a large three-pointed star in the center and small grilles on each side.
-Inspired by Silver Arrow Formula One racecars, the 2005 SLK-Class was meant to resemble the automaker's new SLR McLaren supercar.
-Mercedes claimed that this generation of the SLK-Class was "more aggressive, sportier and more powerful" than its 1998 - 2004 predecessor.
+Inspired by Formula One racecars, the 2005 SLK-Class was meant to resemble the automaker's SLR McLaren supercar.

 A lowered sport suspension is available.
-Ten-spoke alloy wheels hold 17-inch tires.
-Perforated and ventilated 13-inch front disc brakes have four-piston calipers.
-With its top down, the SLK-Class has 46 percent better torsional rigidity than its predecessor.
+Ten-spoke alloy wheels hold 17-inch tires, and the perforated and ventilated 13-inch front disc brakes have four-piston calipers.

 For cool-weather driving with the top down, an optional Airscarf neck-level heating system blows warm air from the headrests.

 Under the Hood

 In the initial SLK350 model, a 3.5-liter V-6 with variable timing for both intake and exhaust valves develops 268 hp and 258 pounds-feet of torque.
 The SLK280 roadster contains a 228-hp, 3.0-liter twin-cam V-6.
 Either the six-speed manual gearbox or the seven-speed automatic with Touch Shift operation can be installed.
 A 355-hp, 5.5-liter V-8 powers the SLK55 AMG, which comes with the seven-speed automatic.